The email inbox is a terrible place to spend the majority of your time.

 With email, apps give us the view of our newest emails first.
 That means the older emails work their way down the list and lose their ability to grab our attention.
-The new email messages are bold and stand out at the top of the pile while the older emails lose their sheen and fall further into obscurity.
+The new email messages are bold and stand out at the top of the pile.
+Meanwhile, the older emails lose their sheen and fall further into obscurity.

 I’m a big believer in sorting emails in the first in, first out manner.
 But that doesn’t necessarily work for everyone – and it doesn’t mean you need to sort messages by date either.

 If you’re using Outlook or Mail.app for the Mac you can make this change as well.
-The email app I use on iOS (Dispatch) also allows for oldest messages to appear first.
-(I’m not sure about other iOS or Android email clients on this feature, so if you’ve got one that also does this then please share it in the comments.)
+The email app I use on iOS (Front) also allows for oldest messages to appear first.
+(I’m not sure about other iOS or Android email clients sport this feature.)

 One thing Gmail doesn’t do (at least out of the box) is allow you to sort emails by sender.
 This is something I’ve recommended to people who want to make sure they don’t miss anything from someone and are tired of wading through their email inbox to find messages from individuals who have more importance than others.

-Option 2: Set Better Limits With Your Email Workflow
+Option 2: Set Better Limits With Your Email Inbox Workflow

 And that’s the other constraint you could use: time.